Smart-Dentistry/dentistry-api/README.md

 [![PostgreSQL](https://badgen.net/badge/icon/postgresql?icon=postgresql&label)](https://badgen.net/badge/icon/postgresql?icon=postgresql&label)
 [![Docker](https://badgen.net/badge/icon/docker?icon=docker&label)](https://badgen.net/badge/icon/docker?icon=docker&label)

 This is an API to help dentists manage their clinics.
+This project could be used as a starting point and a guide for projects related to managing a clinic for dentists or medical practitioners.

 ## Technologies